-Chris Bosh Net Worth and Career Earnings: Chris Bosh is an American professional basketball player who has a net worth of $110 million.
+Chris Bosh is a retired American professional basketball player who has a net worth of $110 million.
 At the peak of his career he earned an annual salary of $26 million.
 Chris Bosh earned his net worth playing basketball with the Toronto Raptors and the Miami Heat of the National Basketball Association (NBA).
 During his career he earned more than $240 million in NBA salary alone.

 He attended Lincoln High School in Dallas, and excelled as both a student and athlete.
 He was not only a member of the National Honor Society, but also took part in several student engineering organizations.
 After he led his school to the number one ranking in the United States, as well as winning the USA Today National Championship, Bosh began to catch the eye of college recruiters.
 He was named High School Player of the Year by Basketball America, among other awards and titles he received.
 Schools like the University of Florida and the University of Memphis seriously recruited Bosh, but ultimately he chose to attend and play at Georgia Tech, under coach Paul Hewitt.
 His cousin and aunt had also attended Georgia Tech.
 While at college, he studied graphic design and computer imaging.
 However, he only stayed with Georgia Tech for one year, and left school after his freshman season to enter the 2003 NBA draft.